 If you’re struggling with OCD or schizophrenia, we want to help.
 Reach out to us today to learn more about our treatment options.
 We can help you get your life back on track.
 Your mental health — Your psychological, emotional, and social well-being — has an impact on every aspect of your life.

 Hope this article was of help to you!
 If you are suffering from OCD and schizophrenia, you may seek help from Therapy Mantra.
 We have a team of highly trained and experienced therapists who can provide you with the tools and skills necessary for overcoming OCD and schizophrenia.
-Contact us today to schedule an online therapy or download our free Android or iOS app for more information.
+Contact us today to schedule an online therapy or download our free OCD treatment app on Android or iOS for more information.